am4958/CreativeEmbeddedSystemsProject4/README.md

 4. Determine where you want to place your motors on the painting and cut out small holes for them.
 5. Attatch popsicle sticks using hot glue to the mototrs and attached the creatures you want to animate to the posicle sticks.
 6. Create a file and copy the python code
-7. Upload the .ino code to the esp32 (if using the api replace my uni with yours)
+7. Upload the .ino code to the esp32 (if using the api replace my uni with yours) Also input the proper wifi name/ password and use the serial monitor to determine the correct IP address
 8. Power on the esp 32 then run the python script.
 9. Open your personal page http://165.227.76.232:3000/YOUR_UNI/ and press run!